 If there is a knock to be made against the book, it is Prothero’s relentless captivation with creationists, especially Duane Gish, whom Prothero has debated multiple times in public.
 Early on he focuses on debunking creationist mantra, and this boxing match never seems to let up.
 In fact certain portions of the book seem almost entirely addressed to a creationist, which wouldn’t be so bad if something new was offered each time denialism was inserted into the discussion, but it felt largely like a repetition of points made earlier.

 On a somewhat pickier note, I wished Prothero had mentioned one of the primary objections to fossil science: the reconstruction of a full specimen from a small number of bones.
 As paleontologists will emphasize, you do not need a complete set of bones to extrapolate with accuracy a full skeleton.
 For example, the human body is comprised of 206 bones, but many of those are redundant.
 If the left tibia bone is intact, the right tibia is unnecessary.
 Once you account for all the duplicate bones, you’re left with 120 unique fragments.
-Moreover, there are specific bones which serve as defining features for certain genera, relegating other bones to a lower priority.
+Moreover, certain bones serve as defining features for certain genera, relegating others to a lower priority.
 This is important because rarely is a full set found in the wild.

 After the last page had been turned, I couldn’t help but feel once more a sense of awe at the diversity of life that has roamed this planet and the time-tested principles which account for it.
 I find endlessly perplexing the fundamentalist’s continued preoccupation with ancient creation stories when life’s evolutionary history is ever more breathtaking, more nuanced and more surreal juxtaposed with the prosaic passages introducing the biblical texts.
 Prothero lays down an airtight case, premised on a voluminous amount of empirical evidence, for the truth of the former and against the fallaciousness of the latter.